 General Fire Hazards Glaze mixture in dry or moist form is not flammable and does not support fire.
-The paper bags or
+The paper bags or plastic bags and cardboard boxes containing the mixture are flammable.
 Extinguishing Media Use appropriate extinguishing media for surrounding fire.
 Chemical Hazards from Fire Glaze mixture does not contain hazardous decomposition products.

-Protective actions and equipment for fire-fighters Glaze mixture and packaging can become slippery when wet.
+Protective actions and Glaze mixture and packaging can become slippery when wet.
 Fire-fighters should wear appropriate protective equipment.